ansys/pyensight/doc/source/calc_functions.rst

-Computes a scalar per element variable whose value :math:`\sigma`  is the sum of all specified material and species combinations multiplied by the specified element variable on specified 'model' parts with defined material species.
+Computes a scalar per element variable whose value :math:`\sigma`  is the sum of all specified material and species combinations multiplied by the specified element variable on specified *model* parts with defined material species.
+This function is defined as:

 :math:`\sigma ={e}_{s}\Sigma m{s}_{ij}`